-Consumers' decisions to purchase halal cosmetics are influenced by several variables, perceived behavioural control, including attitude, moral duty, and halal awareness (Aziz & Chok, 2013; Vanany et al., 2019; Handriana et al., 2020; Muflih & Juliana, 2021).
+Consumers' decisions to purchase halal cosmetics are influenced by several variables, including perceived behavioural attitude, moral duty, and halal awareness (Aziz & Chok, 2013; Vanany et al., 2019; Handriana et al., 2020; Muflih & Juliana, 2021).
 The purchase behaviour of halal cosmetics products is also influenced by factors such as trust, satisfaction (Suhartanto et al., 2020; Derasit et al., 2020), promotion, and religious aspects such as religious belief and religious self-identity (Rios et al., 2014; Handriana et al., 2020; Suhartanto et al., 2020; Khan et al., 2021).
 The development of a marketing plan by manufacturers to appeal to young Indonesian Muslim women will be aided by several variables influencing the purchase of halal cosmetics.
 As a result, the halal cosmetics sector and government should focus more on generating consumer interest.
 Additionally, Indonesian consumers only see halal certificates on cosmetic products after switching to halal cosmetics.
 However, Indonesian consumers are aware of halal cosmetics (Wisudanto et al., 2023).

-The Impact of Halal Label on the Purchase Decision of Halal Cosmetics certification influences a product's preference in the Islamic world the most.
+The Impact of Halal Label on the Purchase Decision of Halal Cosmetics

+Several studies look into what influences people to buy halal goods and cosmetics.
+The impacts on attitudes towards halal cosmetic goods in Jakarta are examined by Briliana and Mursito (2017).
+Consumers' opinions of the validity of halal certificates issued by different Muslim and non-Muslim nations were studied by Asnawi et al. (2018).
+According to the survey, the perceived credibility of the halal certification influences a product's preference in the Islamic world the most.
 The survey says that not all halal national certificates are viewed as equally reliable.
 They should thus look to form partnerships with institutions in the markets they are trying to enter.
 The factors that influence the consumption of halal items in worldwide chain restaurants are examined by Shahid et al. (2018).
 The findings show that religion and perceived behavioural control are important determinants of the desire to use halal items in multinational chain restaurants.